claflamme/node-giantbomb/README.md

 ### Documentation

-Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information on how to use the package.
+Check out [the wiki](https://github.com/claflamme/node-giantbomb/wiki) for more information and examples.
 ### Roadmap

 The aim for V1 is to have `get()` and `list()` methods for every resource, with full support for paginating, filtering, and sorting.
 That way, all API functionality will be accessible (if a little convoluted).
 I'd also like to add `search()` methods where appropriate.